sdeleuze/spring-boot-cds-demo/README.md

-# Spring AppCDS demo
+# Spring CDS demo

-This repository is intended to demonstrate how to use [Spring Framework 6.1 AppCDS support](https://docs.spring.io/spring-framework/reference/integration/class-data-sharing.html).
+This repository is intended to demonstrate how to use [Spring Framework 6.1 CDS support](https://docs.spring.io/spring-framework/reference/integration/class-data-sharing.html).

 See also:
  - https://github.com/sdeleuze/spring-petclinic-data-jdbc/tree/appcds for related Spring Petclinic data points
  - https://github.com/snicoll/appcds-log-parser which allows to produce a report about class loading
  - [spring-boot#38276](https://github.com/spring-projects/spring-boot/issues/38276) Improve exploded structure experience for efficient deployments
- - [spring-boot#34115](https://github.com/spring-projects/spring-boot/issues/34115) Investigate automatic AppCDS support
+ - [spring-boot#34115](https://github.com/spring-projects/spring-boot/issues/34115) Investigate automatic CDS support

 ## Pre-requisites

-While it is possible to use Java 17, it is recommended to use Java 21 which provide a more advanced AppCDS support.
+While it is possible to use Java 17, it is recommended to use Java 21 which provide a more advanced CDS support.
 You should also use a Java distribution with a prebuilt CDS archive.

 You can use [SDK manager](https://sdkman.io/) to install and use such Java distribution: